-- What is the impact of funding practices where communities decide what is important to fund in their organizing context?
-What are the challenges and complexities of participation and connection, and how can we address them? - X Can participatory grantmaking provide a space for young feminist collectives to connect, practice solidarity and build movements?
-How does participatory grantmaking ensure that the process is intersectional? - What are young feminist solutions to transforming power structures in philanthropy and distribution of resources?
+What is the impact of funding practices where communities decide what is important to fund in their organizing context?
+What are the challenges and complexities of participation and connection, and how can we address them?

+In what ways can a participatory grantmaking practice provide a space for young feminist collectives to connect, practice solidarity and build movements?
+What FRIDA needs to change to make this processmore intersectional?

+What are young feminist solutions to transforming power structures in philanthropy and distribution of resources?
 What do young feminists envision a feminist funding mechanism would look like?
 What tools are young feminists using to address and advocate for change in power structures?
-How are young feminists collaborating with other groups and how do they involve communities in their work? - What has shifted in FRIDA's grantmaking model and grantmaking strategy during our years of facilitating a participatory model, and how has involvement of the communities we fund reshaped the FRIDA model?
-How has FRIDA's grantmaking model evolved over the years and where does it still need improvement? - What are the technical, political and ethical aspects of FRIDA's participatory model and its impact?
+How are young feminists collaborating with other groups and how do they involve communities in their work?

+What has shifted in FRIDA's grantmaking model and grantmaking strategy during our years of facilitating a participatory model, and how has involvement of the communities we fund reshaped the FRIDA model?
+How has FRIDA's grantmaking model evolved over the years and where does it still need improvement?

+What are the technical, political and ethical aspects of FRIDA's participatory model and its impact?
 What are the limitations of this model?
 What solutions exist for improvement?
 What are the challenges of implementing a participatory model of grantmaking, and what structure do we need to put in place to practice feminist values while facilitating a participatory process?